-Other income is forecast to increase by 19.2 per cent or \$0.33 million compared to 2015/2016.
-This increase is partly due to an increase in rent for Eastbank catering, and an increase in the contribution from agents at the Saleyards.
+Other income is forecast to decrease by 13.3 per cent or \$0.31 million compared to 2015/2016.
+This decrease is partly due to an expected decrease in section 173 agreements in Planning and a decrease in anticipated sponsorship for SPC Ardmona KidsTown.